brendan-ch/personal-design-website/README.md

 Content under `/src/content/work` are rendered as projects under the path `/work/[project-name]` ([see an example](https://design.bchen.dev/work/cmes-admin-panel)).
 Content under `/src/content/document` are rendered under the path `/[document-name]` ([see an example](https://design.bchen.dev/privacy)).

+Run `npm run generate` to generate image dimensions for newly added images in MDX files.
+This is only necessary if content is changed when the development server is running.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: